SDLG: Sustainable Development through improved Local Governance

 About the programme

-The Sustainable Development through Improved Local Governance (SDLG) programme is part of a Strategic Partnership between the Ministry of Foreign Affairs of the Netherlands and VNG International; a partnership that has been very successful and operational for over 2 decades.
-Despite the diverging contexts and themes, the programme is united by a single overarching goal: “To empower local governments and their representative bodies to shape a more sustainable future for their communities.”
+SDLG is part of a long-standing strategic partnership between the Ministry of Foreign Affairs of the Netherlands and VNG International.
+This successful collaboration has been in place for more than 20 years.
+Across different countries and themes, the programme is guided by one shared goal: “To empower local governments and their representative bodies to shape a more sustainable future for their communities”.

 Security & Rule of Law

-For local governments and community groups to be able to address conflict drivers in a non-violent and inclusive manner.
-An important approach followed is adaptive programming to create context-specific interventions.
+We support local governments and communities to be able to address conflict drivers in a non-violent and inclusive manner.
+An important approach is adaptive programming, which enables context-specific interventions tailored to local needs and realities.

 Countries: Algeria, Burundi, Mali, occupied Palestinian territory, Somalia, South Sudan, Uganda, Ukraine